UniMath/agda-unimath/src/metric-spaces/uniformly-continuous-maps-metric-spaces.lagda.md

     intro-exists id (λ _ _ _ → id)
 ```

-### The composition of uniformly continuous functions is uniformly continuous
+### The composition of uniformly continuous maps is uniformly continuous

 ```agda
 module _